A World of Difference

 Stanley and Audrey Burton Gallery

-Since a gift from the Burton family funded its refurbishment and expansion, the Stanley and Audrey Burton Gallery has made a growing contribution to the cultural life of the city: hosting important touring exhibitions and curating our own, running educational programmes and organising public events.
-Gifts from generous donors have further enriched our collections.
+Since a gift from long-standing donors the Burton family funded its stunning refurbishment and expansion, the Stanley and Audrey Burton Gallery has made a growing contribution to the cultural life of the city: hosting important touring exhibitions and curating our own, running educational programmes and organising public events.

 Treasures of the Brotherton Gallery